RECENT GHTD INITIATIVES

 Digital signage in the station

 Improved passenger information signage debuted in Union Station in Fall 2014.
 Digital signs were installed at each bus gate, providing up to date information on bus departure times and destinations.
 Inside the transportation center, departure screens list all trains and buses with departure times and gate/platform.
-The signs are linked to "real time" information and will automatically update to reflect any schedule changes.
-A touchscreen information kiosk installed in the Transportation Center l enables visitors to the area to learn about the many places of interest in downtown Hartford.
+The signs are linked to "real time" information and automatically update to reflect any changes in arrival and departure times.
+A touchscreen information kiosk installed in the Transportation Center enables visitors to the area to learn about the many places of interest in downtown Hartford.

 The Intermodal Triangle Project

 The Greater Hartford Transit District is assisting the City of Hartford in the implementation of the Intermodal Triangle Project.
 Currently under construction, this project will strengthen the region's economic and employment core by improving downtown intermodal connections and increasing transit access through the downtown area.
 Ford and Jewel Streets, which border the north edge of Bushnell Park, are being rebuilt with traffic calming features to provide a promenade along the park and to improve pedestrian and bicycle access and safety.
-Asylum, Pearl and Main Street, as well as Union Place, will be improved for transit and pedestrian use.
+Asylum, Pearl and Main Street, as well as Union Place, are being improved for transit and pedestrian use.
 Improved bus stops and pedestrian amenities are already in place in much of the project.
 The Union Station Transit Center, discussed above, was constructed as part of the Intermodal project.